 Save your dog from slippery flooring

 Wooden floors, lino and tiles can be very slippery under a dog’s paws, especially when they’re excited about walkies and are dashing for the door.
-As they get older, your dog will have to work extra hard to stop themselves from slipping, as their muscles may have become weaker with age.
+As they get older, your dog may have to work extra hard to stop themselves from slipping, as their muscles may have become weaker with age.

 Use non-slip mats and trim those nails